chinapedia/wikipedia.abstract.en/Page/Energy_storage.md

 Renewable energy storage

-Construction of the Salt Tanks which provide efficient thermal energy storage[86] so that output can be provided after the sun goes down, and output can be scheduled to meet demand requirements.[87]
-The 280 MW Solana Generating Station is designed to provide six hours of energy storage.
-This allows the plant to generate about 38 percent of its rated capacity over the course of a year.[88]

-12-05-08_AS1.JPG is a commercial parabolic trough solar thermal power plant, located in Spain.
-The Andasol plant uses tanks of molten salt to store solar energy so that it can continue generating electricity even when the sun isn't shining.[89]]]
+is a commercial parabolic trough solar thermal power plant, located in Spain.
+The Andasol plant uses tanks of molten salt to store solar energy so that it can continue generating electricity even when the sun isn't shining.[86]]]

 The largest source and the greatest store of renewable energy is provided by hydroelectric dams.
 A large reservoir behind a dam can store enough water to average the annual flow of a river between dry and wet seasons.
 A very large reservoir can store enough water to average the flow of a river between dry and wet years.
 While a hydroelectric dam does not directly store energy from intermittent sources, it does balance the grid by lowering its output and retaining its water when power is generated by solar or wind.
 If wind or solar generation exceeds the regions hydroelectric capacity, then some additional source of energy will be needed.

-Many renewable energy sources (notably solar and wind) produce variable power.[90]
+Many renewable energy sources (notably solar and wind) produce variable power.[87]
 Storage systems can level out the imbalances between supply and demand that this causes.
-Electricity must be used as it is generated or converted immediately into storable forms.[91]
+Electricity must be used as it is generated or converted immediately into storable forms.[88]

 The main method of electrical grid storage is pumped-storage hydroelectricity.
 Areas of the world such as Norway, Wales, Japan and the US have used elevated geographic features for reservoirs, using electrically powered pumps to fill them.
-When needed, the water passes through generators and converts the gravitational potential of the falling water into electricity.[92]
-Pumped storage in Norway, which gets almost all its electricity from hydro, has currently a capacity of 1.4 GW but since the total installed capacity is nearly 32 GW and 75% of that is regulable, it can be expanded significantly.[93]
+When needed, the water passes through generators and converts the gravitational potential of the falling water into electricity.[89]
+Pumped storage in Norway, which gets almost all its electricity from hydro, has currently a capacity of 1.4 GW but since the total installed capacity is nearly 32 GW and 75% of that is regulable, it can be expanded significantly.[90]

-Some forms of storage that produce electricity include pumped-storage hydroelectric dams, rechargeable batteries, thermal storage including molten salts which can efficiently store and release very large quantities of heat energy,[94] and compressed air energy storage, flywheels, cryogenic systems and superconducting magnetic coils.
+Some forms of storage that produce electricity include pumped-storage hydroelectric dams, rechargeable batteries, thermal storage including molten salts which can efficiently store and release very large quantities of heat energy,[91] and compressed air energy storage, flywheels, cryogenic systems and superconducting magnetic coils.

-Surplus power can also be converted into methane (sabatier process) with stockage in the natural gas network.[95][96]
+Surplus power can also be converted into methane (sabatier process) with stockage in the natural gas network.[92][93]

 In 2011, the Bonneville Power Administration in Northwestern United States created an experimental program to absorb excess wind and hydro power generated at night or during stormy periods that are accompanied by high winds.
 Under central control, home appliances absorb surplus energy by heating ceramic bricks in special space heaters to hundreds of degrees and by boosting the temperature of modified hot water heater tanks.
 After charging, the appliances provide home heating and hot water as needed.
-The experimental system was created as a result of a severe 2010 storm that overproduced renewable energy to the extent that all conventional power sources were shut down, or in the case of a nuclear power plant, reduced to its lowest possible operating level, leaving a large area running almost completely on renewable energy.[97][98]
+The experimental system was created as a result of a severe 2010 storm that overproduced renewable energy to the extent that all conventional power sources were shut down, or in the case of a nuclear power plant, reduced to its lowest possible operating level, leaving a large area running almost completely on renewable energy.[94][95]

 Another advanced method used at the former Solar Two project in the United States and the Solar Tres Power Tower in Spain uses molten salt to store thermal energy captured from the sun and then convert it and dispatch it as electrical power.
 The system pumps molten salt through a tower or other special conduits to be heated by the sun.
 Insulated tanks store the solution.
 Electricity is produced by turning water to steam that is fed to turbines.

-Since the early 21st century batteries have been applied to utility scale load-leveling and frequency regulation capabilities.[99]
+Since the early 21st century batteries have been applied to utility scale load-leveling and frequency regulation capabilities.[96]

 In vehicle-to-grid storage, electric vehicles that are plugged into the energy grid can deliver stored electrical energy from their batteries into the grid when needed.

 Air conditioning

-Thermal energy storage (TES) can be used for air conditioning.[100]
+Thermal energy storage (TES) can be used for air conditioning.[97]
 It is most widely used for cooling single large buildings and/or groups of smaller buildings.
 Commercial air conditioning systems are the biggest contributors to peak electrical loads.
 In 2009, thermal storage was used in over 3,300 buildings in over 35 countries.
-It works by creating ice at night and using the ice for cooling during the hotter daytime periods.[101]
+It works by creating ice at night and using the ice for cooling during the hotter daytime periods.[98]

 The most popular technique is ice storage, which requires less space than water and is less costly than fuel cells or flywheels.
 In this application, a standard chiller runs at night to produce an ice pile.
 Water then circulates through the pile during the day to chill water that would normally be the chiller's daytime output.